Geraldton Walleye Classic - Rules skip to content

 Registration Ticket Purchase

 b.
-All entries paid in full by Monday June 26, 2023, at 4 pm will go into one of two draws (Main Starting Draw or Supplemental Draw).
+All entries paid in full by Monday June 30, 2025, at 4 pm will go into the draw for boat ranking.

 Main Starting Draw Eligibility

 b.
-The remaining spots to make up the 110-boat field in the Main Starting Draw will be determined in the Supplemental Draw.
+The remaining spots to make up the 100-boat field in the Main Starting Draw will be determined in the Supplemental Draw.

 DRAW DATE: Specific date to be announce.